Dear neutropenia patients,

 read more

-For the routine screening for secondary leukemias in patients with congenital neutropenia or patients with long-term G-CSF treatment, analyses for aquired mutations in the gene of the G-CSF receptor (CSF3R) are performed in the lab of the SCNIR lead by Prof. Dr. Julia Skokowa.
+For the routine screening of secondary leukemia in patients with congenital neutropenia or patients undergoing long-term G-CSF treatment, analysis for acquired MDS-associated mutations is coordinated by the laboratory...

 Read more